11 Outer Quad Exercises & Trick To Hit Outer Thighs (Big Quad Sweep Secret)

 Foot Angle

 The foot angle though a subtle change can have a profound impact on emphasizing the outer quad.
-Pointing the toes inward places more emphasis on the vastus lateralis (outer quad sweep) making for a viable vastus lateralis workout, and pointing them inwards targets the vastus medialis (inner quad that forms the teardrop muscle).
+Pointing the toes inward places more emphasis on the vastus lateralis (outer part of the quad) making for a viable vastus lateralis workout, and pointing them inwards targets the vastus medialis (inner quad that forms the teardrop muscle).

 Step Width